A Guide To Pondicherry - Pastel Colours and Pastries

 There isn’t anywhere to buy food or drink inside the park, so stock up from one of the street sellers outside who sell everything from water, fizzy drinks, ice creams and chaat masala.

-Cathedrals and churches of Pondicherry
+Visit the cathedrals and churches of Pondicherry

 You could easily just spend a day exploring all the churches and cathedrals, but here’s three we feel you can’t miss out on your visit!